Hudson Theatre: Other facilities

 The basement lies under the entire site and protrudes below 45th Street.
 Five staircases and one elevator connect the basement to the ground story, while two doors lead to the Millennium Times Square hotel's wings.
 The doorways from the basement to the hotel were built during the 1990s.
-After the Hudson reopened as a Broadway theater in 2017, the basement has contains back-of-house facilities, restrooms, and bar space.
+After the Hudson reopened as a Broadway theater in 2017, the basement has contained back-of-house facilities, restrooms, and bar space.
 Before that, it was used as a staff space for the hotel.
 The spaces had dropped and exposed ceilings, concrete masonry unit blocks, gypsum board walls, and floor finishes from the late 20th century.

 The second story on the 44th Street wing was once the Hudson Theatre Dress Circle.
 It was partitioned into offices after the theater originally closed.
 It is connected to the rest of the theater only by a single staircase from the first floor.
 The second story has offices for the hotel, which are furnished with gypsum board walls, dropped ceilings, and carpeted floors.
 The east wall has a stair to the hotel.
 When the Hudson Theatre reopened in 2017, a VIP lounge was installed on the second story, connecting to the rear of the story.
 Part of the dress circle was demolished to make way for restroom stalls.

 The third and fourth stories on 44th Street were refitted with two residential apartments, one on each story, after the theater had closed in the late 20th century.
 These apartments fell into disrepair but retained many original decorative elements as of 2016.